 15 Sep 50 Top American Travel Bloggers who will make you eager to hit the road

-Despite the stereotype – which typically casts Americans as the loud, braggadocios, stay-at-home and eat spare ribs while watching reality tv sort, we are an adventurous bunch (that also happen to eat spare ribs).
+Despite the stereotype – which typically casts Americans as the loud, braggadocios, stay-at-home and eat spare ribs while watching reality tv sort, we are an adventurous bunch.
 From breaking out and conquering the Western frontier in the days of Lewis and Clark, to journeys to the moon (if you believe in that kind of thing), to late-night divey diners with curly cheese fries; – there is no frontier we won’t explore.
-While it is true that our passport wielding numbers are paltry comparatively to other developed nations, and our country is large enough you could spend a lifetime just traveling the ol’ US of A, we are increasingly tackling the globe head on and spattering our experiences all over these here interwebs.
+While it is true that our passport wielding numbers are paltry comparatively to other developed nations, and our country is large enough you could spend a lifetime just traveling the ol’ US of A, we are increasingly tackling the globe head on and spattering our experiences all over these here interwebs, as this list shows.
 From travel blogs showcasing that Americans can in fact be be hip and stylish (I am looking at you blonde abroad) to traveling as green as possible to even traveling while raising your kid – the American Travel Bloggers are are diverse tribe, venting into any niche you can think of.
 So without further rambling on about how we aren’t all wearing socks with sandals on tour buses (that does start to sound amazingly comfortable at 30+ though), here are the some of the top American Travel Bloggers to check out in 2017.

 1. Captain and Clark